 The total Hadronness distribution of the observed events is plotted together with the normalized distribution of background events in figure 1.
 The normalization is done in the Hadronness range between 0.4 and 0.8.
-In total, 4668 electron excess events are seen with a significance of 11.75 $\sigma$ in the energy range between 150 GeV and 2 TeV.
+In total, 5383 electron excess events are seen with a significance of 8.08σ in the energy range between 150 GeV and 2 TeV.
 In figure 2 the Hadronness distribution of the excess events is instead compared with that of the MC electron simulations, at low Hadronness values, where the electron signal is expected.
-The two distributions, well in agreement, within the systematic uncertainties, validate the obtained result.
-A statistical test of compatibility in shape between the two distributions is done using the Kolmogorov test.
-A probability that the excess events follow the distribution of the MC events is found to be more than 70% in each energy bin.
+The two distributions are in agreement, demonstrating the electron excess.

-Figure 1: Total Hadronness distributions of the ON events (in black) and background simulation (in red) for energy between 150 GeV and 2 TeV.
+Figure 1: Total Hadronness distributions of the ON events (in black) and background simulation (in grey) for energy between 150 GeV and 2 TeV.